 We expend so much energy thinking through logistics...yes, choosing, shopping, preparing meals all takes mindfulness.
 Writing down a plan for meals will liberate your mind to focus on other tasks in need of tackling.

-Writing down what's for dinner on dry erase menu board, like this one in the Meal Minder®, will also liberate you from everyday question "What's for dinner, Mom?"
+Writing down what's for dinner on a dry erase menu board, like this one in the Meal Minder®, will also liberate you from everyday question "What's for dinner, Mom?"
 [You pointing to the board.]

 #4 Great Family Time!

 Getting your entire family around the dinner table has so many benefits.
 Might as well gather them around the kitchen island beforehand to prepare it, too.
 Once you have a meal planned, you can also plan how to distribute prep work among your family.
 Ask your teen to slice/dice veggies or garnishes while your tween stirs the sauce or sets the table.
 Even your preschooler can rinse the vegetables or dump the pre-measured ingredients.
 Get the tunes going in the background or strike-up the conversation with your team of sous chefs to make it a fun-loving event for the entire family!

 What better way to enjoy a meal than to share it with people you enjoy!
 Choose a theme from backyard BBQ to a lobster boil.
 Gather in time to prepare the dishes together in your own kitchen or invite your guests to arrive with their ready-to-enjoy contrib to the menu.

 #6 Make it a Habit

 Before something becomes second nature, it takes practice.
 The ultimate goal is for meal planning to become something you look forward to doing.
 Perhaps it’s your weekend wind-down on Sunday eve with a cozy beverage.
 Or maybe it’s your weekly kick-off with coffee after kicking your family off to school or work on Monday morn when you can map it out.
 After all, eating is something we all must do every day throughout the day, so learn to enjoy the entire process!